jlab-code/MethylStar/README.md

-### An efficient and flexible pipeline for population-level analysis of WGBS data
+### An efficient and flexible pipeline for high-throughput analysis of WGBS data

 To process a large number of WGBS samples in a consistent, documented and reproducible manner it is advisable to use a pipeline system.
 MethylStar is a comprehensive, fast and flexible pipeline specifically suited for processing large amounts of BS-Seq datasets.